Puxtril/Warframe-Exporter/README.md

 1. Download and install ImHex
 1. Copy all `.hexpat` files into `C:\Users\<Username>\AppData\Local\imhex\patterns` or `~/.local/share/imhex/patterns`
 1. Load a raw file into Imhex for analysis
-    1. Using the advanced tool, find specific formats using the `--print-enums` flag
+    1. Using the CLI, find specific formats using the `--print-enums` flag
-    1. Write raw files from the advanced tool using the `--write-raw` flag
+    1. Write raw files using the `--write-raw` flag
 1. Within ImHex, go to *File -> Import -> Pattern File* and select the appropriate pattern

 # Building